filecoin-project/venus/CONTRIBUTING.md

 * Manage issues
 * Merge PRs

-**Becoming a committer or maintainer:** Anyone can nominate someone for committership or maintainership by filing an issue {TODO: link to correct repo} pointing to evidence that the candidate (1) meets the definition and (2) is already performing the responsibilities decsribed in Roles.
+**Becoming a committer or maintainer:** Anyone can nominate someone for committership or maintainership by filing an [issue](https://github.com/filecoin-project/go-filecoin/issues) pointing to evidence that the candidate (1) meets the definition and (2) is already performing the responsibilities described in Roles.
 Existing maintainers must unanimously approve the new candidate.
 Removing a committer or maintainer requires either self-nomination, or confirmation by at least 66% of existing maintainers.

 ## Additional Developer Notes